 -Protection from Domestic Violence

-Unfortunately, Legal Aid of Arkansas doesn’t have the resources to take every case.
+Legal Aid doesn’t have the resources to take every case.
 To help staff decide which cases to accept, Legal Aid has established guidelines for determining the need and urgency of each case.
-These guidelines are called Case Acceptance Priorities.
-There is information on our website about each workgroup’s case acceptance priorities, and the case acceptance priorities for the Medical-Legal Partnerships.
+These Case Acceptance Guidelines are located under What We Do.

 Interested in pro-bono work?
 Legal Aid of Arkansas offers a variety of volunteer opportunities for attorneys, paralegals, law students, and others.